Descartes vs. Merleau-Ponty: Where Does the Body End and the Mind Begin?

 The Positions

 The mind and body are distinct substances.
-I know I exist because I think — the body could be an illusion, but the thinking self cannot be.
-The body is a machine; the mind is what inhabits it.
+I know I exist because I think: the body could be an illusion, but the thinking self cannot be.
+That does not make me a pilot in a ship.
+I am so intimately joined to this body that we form one thing, and that union is known by living it, not by the intellect.
+But knowing that I am joined to a body is not knowing what I am.
 Clarity comes from separating what I truly am (a thinking thing) from the unreliable testimony of the senses.

 There is no mind without a body.
-Perception is not the mind processing data from bodily sensors — perception is the body's way of being in the world.
-The phantom limb proves it: the body 'knows' what the mind cannot accept.
+Perception is not the mind processing data from bodily sensors; perception is the body's way of being in the world.
+The phantom limb makes the point: it is not a nerve still firing and it is not a memory refusing the loss, because neither account survives the evidence on its own.
+It is a body still oriented toward a world it can no longer reach.
 We do not have bodies.
 We are bodies.

 Clinical Implications

 The entire field of somatic psychotherapy exists in the space Merleau-Ponty opened.
 When a trauma client's shoulders freeze during a session, the Cartesian therapist looks for the cognition or memory causing the tension.
-The phenomenological therapist recognizes that the shoulders are already thinking — the body is not expressing a mental state but enacting one.
-Sensorimotor Psychotherapy, Somatic Experiencing, and Focusing all assume Merleau-Ponty is right.
+The phenomenological therapist recognizes that the shoulders are already thinking: the body is not expressing a mental state but enacting one.
+Sensorimotor Psychotherapy, Somatic Experiencing, and Focusing all work from that premise, whether or not they arrive at it by reading him.

 In Session